Tagtoo/.github/profile/README.md

 ### 💼 Join Our Team

 We are always looking for talented engineers, data scientists, and product managers to join our team in **Taipei**.
-If you are passionate about building the future of MarTech, check out our [**open positions**](https://www.104.com.tw/company/bkknjkw#info06).
+If you are passionate about building the future of MadTech, check out our [**open positions**](https://www.104.com.tw/company/bkknjkw#info06).